Our Council of Ambassadors

 Patron

-The Honorable Justice Michael Kirby AC CMG
+The Honourable Justice Michael Kirby AC CMG

 Michael Kirby is an international jurist, educator and former judge.
 He served as a Deputy President of the Australian Conciliation and Arbitration Commission (1975-83); Chairman of the Australian Law Reform Commission (1975-84); Judge of the Federal Court of Australia (1983-4); President of the New South Wales Court of Appeal (1984-96); President of the Court of Appeal of Solomon Islands (1995-96) and Justice of the High Court of Australia (1996-2009).